Customizing the SDK

 postgres_config.run_migration = false;

-// Build the SDK with PostgreSQL backend (storage, tree store, and token store)
+// Build the SDK with the PostgreSQL storage backend (storage, tree store,

 let sdk = SdkBuilder::new(config, seed)